 The Infant and Toddler course of the Education Program qualifies the student to work with infants to age three.
-The Early Childhood certificate qualifies the student to work with children ages two and one-half to six years.
-The Elementary I certificate qualifies the student to work with children ages six to nine years and completion of the Elementary I-II course qualifies the student to work with children ages six to twelve.
+The Early Childhood credential qualifies the student to work with children ages two and one-half to six years.
+The Elementary I credential qualifies the student to work with children ages six to nine years and completion of the Elementary I-II credential qualifies the student to work with children ages six to twelve.

 All of the courses include lecture periods on Montessori child psychology, educational theory and practice, supervised practical sessions with apparatus and observations in approved Montessori classes.
 The Practicum, September through May, five days a week, is conducted in an approved Montessori environment, in all areas of the country.

-At the successful completion of the program, the American Montessori Society issues a Montessori Certificate to teachers who have a Bachelor's degree from a four-year accredited US College or University.
-Associate Certificates for Infant-Toddler and Early Childhood candidates are issued to teachers who do not have the Bachelor's degree from a four-year accredited US college or University.
+At the successful completion of the program, the American Montessori Society issues a Montessori Full Credential to teachers who have a Bachelor's degree from a four-year accredited US College or University.
+Associate Credentials for Infant-Toddler and Early Childhood candidates are issued to teachers who do not have the Bachelor's degree from a four-year accredited US college or University.